learn-co-curriculum/navigating-with-bash-ide/README.md

-## Navigating with BASH
+## Navigating the Terminal

 ## Problem statement

 As a developer, you spend a lot of time on your computer.
-You've already learned about how the shell allows you to interact with your computer on a more granular level.
+You've already learned about how the terminal allows you to interact with your computer on a more granular level.
 Right now, when you open a file on your computer, you locate it by navigating through the directories on your computer's file system using Finder (Mac) or File Explorer (Windows).
 Every file on your computer is stored